 information in ways that safeguard the privacy of its members.

-Personal Information Collected
+Personal Information means

-personal information to fulfil its obligations to members and in the course of
+personal information to fulfill its obligations to members and in the course of

 - home address and telephone number

 - birth date